Pak PM Sharif, Turkiye Prez Erdogan jointly inaugurate new warship for Pakistani Navy | Law-Order

 Pak PM Sharif, Turkiye Prez Erdogan jointly inaugurate new warship for Pakistani Navy

+So, the inclusion of the MILGEM-class ships will significantly strengthen the Pakistan Navy in a very big way, the naval chief told the official Turkish news agency Anadolu Agency.He said the new warships were very capable platforms, equipped with surface-to-surface and surface-to-air weapon systems.He described the warships as a truly collaborative military production, adding that they will be a very good addition to our fleet, ensuring that our territorial waters are safe and our defence needs are met.In response to a question about increased defence cooperation between the two nations, Niazi noted Both militaries are continuously exchanging knowledge and expertise.

-Pakistan Prime Minister Shehbaz Sharif and Turkish President Recep Tayyip Erdogan have jointly inaugurated a corvette warship built by Turkiye for the Pakistani Navy under a strategic cooperation project, a media report said on Saturday.
+Prime Minister Shehbaz Sharif and Turkish President Recep Tayyip Erdogan have jointly inaugurated a corvette warship built by Turkiye for the Pakistan Navy under a strategic cooperation project between the two friendly nations.

 “It was high time that Pakistan and Turkiye transform their ties into a strategic partnership as the world was envious of the relationship between two brotherly countries,” Sharif said during the inauguration of PNS Khyber at the Istanbul shipyard.

-He said that the launch of the ship manifested the deep bilateral engagement between the two countries in defence cooperation.
+The prime minister said the launch of the ship manifested the deep bilateral engagement between the two countries in defence cooperation.

-PNS Khyber is third of the four corvette ships that has been built by Turkiye for the Pakistani Navy under a joint cooperation project.
+Pakistan Navy chief Admiral Amjad Khan Niazi said the inclusion of the warships built by ASFAT inc -- a Turkish state-owned defence contractor firm -- will be a ''huge boost to our defence'' and will keep the country's enemies at bay.

+''Weakness invites aggression, but strength keeps your enemy at bay.
+So, the inclusion of the MILGEM-class ships will significantly strengthen the Pakistan Navy in a very big way,'' the naval chief told the official Turkish news agency Anadolu Agency.

+He said the new warships were “very capable platforms, equipped with surface-to-surface and surface-to-air weapon systems”.

+He described the warships as a ''truly collaborative military production'', adding that they ''will be a very good addition to our fleet, ensuring that our (territorial) waters are safe and our defence needs are met''.

-Under the project, Turkiye was tasked to build four corvette warships for the Pakistan Navy-- two in Istanbul and two in Karachi.
+In response to a question about increased defence cooperation between the two nations, Niazi noted: ''Both militaries are continuously exchanging knowledge and expertise.
+Construction and upgradation projects such as 17,000 tonne Fleet Tanker, PN-MILGEM and Agosta 90B submarines, Super Mushak trainers, UAV drones, and so on are evidence of this strong friendship and military cooperation.''
+Under the bilateral project, Turkiye was tasked to build four corvette warships for the Pakistan Navy -- two in Istanbul and two in Karachi.

 The first corvette warship for the Pakistan Navy known as PNS Babar was launched in Istanbul in August 2021 while the foundation stone for the second ship PNS Badr was laid in Karachi in May 2022, another report on the inauguration ceremony by the Dawn newspaper said.